Continual Learning as Computationally Constrained Reinforcement Learning: Introduction

 \section{Introduction}

-Continual learning remains a long-standing challenge of artificial intelligence.
-An agent that efficiently accumulates knowledge to develop increasingly sophisticated skills over a long lifetime could advance the frontier of artificial intelligence capabilities \citep{HADSELL20201028,khetarpal2022towards,ring2005toward,thrun1998learning}.
+\henrik{Continual learning remains a long-standing challenge.
 Success requires continuously ingesting new knowledge while retaining old knowledge that remains useful.
+Consider an AI personal assistant which may need to adapt to a user's evolving needs and preferences as well as learn new skills as new challenges arise.
+For example, an assistant that manages a user's schedule would need to retain information about constant habits while adapting to changing events (e.g., changing work hours, travel arrangements, etc).
+As another example, consider an ``AI scientist" used to accelerate scientific discovery.
+This system would need to build upon past knowledge by incorporating evolving data collected over time, reformulating and updating hypotheses, and designing new types of experiments with evolving tools and methodology.
+More generally, an agent needs to efficiently accumulates knowledge to develop increasingly sophisticated skills over a long lifetime~\citep{HADSELL20201028,khetarpal2022towards,ring2005toward,thrun1998learning}.}

-Existing incremental machine learning techniques have failed to demonstrate this capability as they do not judiciously control what information they ingest, retain, or forget.
-Indeed, catastrophic forgetting (ejecting useful information from memory) and implasticity (forgoing useful new information) are recognized as primary obstacles to effective continual learning.
+\henrik{Existing incremental machine learning techniques fall short of these ambitions of continual learning, as a major challenge has been to develop scalable systems that judiciously control what information they ingest, retain, or forget.} Indeed, catastrophic forgetting (ejecting useful information from memory) and implasticity (forgoing useful new information) are recognized as obstacles to effective continual learning.

-Traditional framings of machine learning view agents as acquiring knowledge about a fixed unknown latent variable.
-The aim is to develop methods that quickly learn about the latent variable, which we will refer to as the {\it learning target}, as data accumulates.
-For instance, in supervised learning, the learning target could be an unknown function mapping inputs to labels.
-In the reinforcement learning literature, the learning target is often taken to be the unknown transition matrix of a Markov decision process.
-With such traditional framings, an agent can be viewed as driving per-timestep regret -- the performance shortfall relative to what could have been if the agent began with perfect knowledge of the learning target -- to zero.
-If the agent is effective, regret vanishes as the agent accumulates knowledge about the learning target.
+\henrik{When applying machine learning techniques on stationary data distributions, it is common to view a machine learning algorithm as acquiring knowledge about a fixed latent variable.} The aim is to develop methods that quickly learn about the latent variable, which we will refer to as the {\it learning target}, as data accumulates.
+For instance, in supervised learning, the learning target could be an unknown function mapping inputs to labels \henrik{\citep{russell2016artificial}}.
+In the reinforcement learning literature, the learning target is often taken to be the unknown transition matrix of a Markov decision process\henrik{~\citep{sutton2018reinforcement}}. \henrik{In these settings}, an agent can be viewed as driving per-timestep regret -- the performance shortfall relative to what could have been if the agent began with perfect knowledge of the learning target -- to zero.
+If the agent is effective, regret vanishes as the agent accumulates knowledge.
 When regret becomes negligible, the agent is viewed as ``done'' with learning.